lmullen/lincolnmullen.com/source/_posts/2014-03-17-charting-faculty-salaries.markdown

-assume this is because there are fewer new assistant professors and so the average is more likely to be skewed, because wealthier institutions are the ones that are hiring new assistant professors, because raises have stagnated during the economic downturn, and because of thing they call "[salary compression][]".
+assume this is because there are fewer new assistant professors and so the average is more likely to be skewed, because wealthier institutions are the ones that are hiring new assistant professors, because raises have stagnated during the economic downturn, and because of a thing they call "[salary compression][]."

 You can [check my work here][].